blue-oil/blueoil/docs/tutorial/image_det.md

     $ ./blueoil.sh init

-This is an example of configuration.
+This is an example of initialization.

 ```
 #### Generate config ####